flack/midgard-portable/README.md

    of all registered MgdSchema classes.
 As a workaround, you can use [midgard-introspection](https://github.com/flack/midgard-introspection), which abstracts these differences away.

+ - Do not try to call `print_r()`, `var_dump()` or similar functions on entities.
+This applies to all Doctrine entities and is not specific to midgard-portable, but it is worth remembering if you try to run code originally written for the Midgard extension. midgard-introspection contains a `print_r()` method you can use instead.

  - Using `midgard_storage::update_class_storage()` can lead to data loss: If you run this command, all table columns that are not listed in the MgdSchema will be dropped, so you shouldn't use this on converted Midgard1 databases e.g.